iron-io/lambda/docs/introduction.md

 Write and package your Lambda functions with our [Getting started guide](./getting-started.md).
-[Here is the environment](./environment.md) that Lambda provides.
-The [ironcli](./cli.md) guide explains the available commands and options.
+[Here is the environment](./environment.md) that Lambda provides. `ironcli lambda` lists the commands to work with Lambda functions locally.

 There is a short guide to [using Lambda with IronWorker](./ironworker.md).
 Non-AWS Lambda functions do have the disadvantage of not having deep